-Ignota is currently seeking fiction, nonfiction, poetry, visual art, music, video, digital interactive content, and anything else imaginable and unimagined from emerging and established queer-identified creators.
+Ignota seeks fiction, nonfiction, poetry, visual art, music, video, digital interactive content, and anything else imaginable and unimagined from emerging and established queer-identified creators.
 You can pitch us something spectacular below, or contact the editors with questions.

 Our patron saint.

 Ignota lingua per simplicem hominem hildegardem prolata.
 [An Unknown Language brought forward by the simple human Hildegard.]from the illuminated manuscript of St. Hildegard’s Riesencodex

 In the twelfth century, abbess, seer, composer, future saint and Doctor of the Church, and general-purpose and all-around genius Hildegard of Bingen created a language for her nuns and followers.
 This was the Lingua Ignota, in whose twenty-three litterae ignotae were inscribed the dream of Rupertsberg Abbey: a community literally sacred—different, set-apart, ἅγιος—whose devotion to God was inseparable from its devotion to the women who reclaimed the land and the wealth that was their birthright to raise it from nothing.

 Ignota Magazine shares in the spirit of Hildegard’s Lingua: that the vital and vitalizing force of language builds and bounds identity.
 Hildegard worked the warp and weft of women’s voices—in her proto-opera Ordo Virtutum, the sole male part is a grunting, unmelodious Satan—to weave community.
 The voice we aim to echo, express, and expand is the voice of queerness, here and today, across time and place, and towards the very same end: imagining a community in itself and standing free.